persteenolsen/spring-boot-3-mvc-security-starter-one/README.md

 - Learning about Spring Cookies - Take a look at SpringCookieController.java

 - Learning about Servlet Cookies - Take a look at ServletCookieController.java

+- Try the Cookie functionality at the JSP view cookies.jsp

 - A simple JSP file included with links for menu navigation